schollz/cowyodel/README.md

 uploaded to 2-adoring-thompson
 ```

-The uploads are fully compatible with [cowyo](https://cowyo.com), so you can reach them at the specified name (e.g.  `cowyo.com/2-adoring-thompson` in above example) to view/edit.
-You can also specify your own name using `-name`, see Advanced Usage below.
+After uploading, you will recieve a code-phrase, in the above example the code-phrase is `2-adoring-thompson`.
+If you don't want to use code phrases, you can also specify your own name using `-name`, see Advanced Usage below.

+The uploads are fully compatible with [the cowyo server](https://cowyo.com), so you can view and edit them using the code-phrase (e.g.  `cowyo.com/2-adoring-thompson` in above example).

-### Download the document
+### Download

-On any other computer connected to the internet, you can download the file using the name using `cowyodel download NAME`, where `NAME` is also the URL you can access it (e.g. cowyo.com/NAME).
+On any other computer connected to the internet, you can download the file using the name using `cowyodel download code-phrase`.

 ```
 $ cowyodel download 2-adoring-thompson
 Wrote text to '2-adoring-thompson'
 ```

-By default, the first time you access it (via web or downloading), it will be erased.
+After downloading, it will be erased from the cowyo.com.
+If you don't trust this server, you can also specify your own (see Advanced Usage).
 To prevent this, you can add `--store`.

 Advanced Usage